luismmolina/per/README.md

 - **Mathematical precision** - business decisions often hinge on 1% differences

 ### Code Execution

 - **Python code execution** for all mathematical calculations
 - **Precise financial calculations** with proper rounding
 - **Confidence intervals** and uncertainty estimates
 - **Step-by-step calculations** shown in code blocks

-### Profit Opportunity Finder
+### Brown's Razor

-Click the lens icon to get AI-powered insights on:
+Click the lens icon to apply first principles thinking to your notes using Brown's Razor methodology:

-- The single opportunity most likely to increase profits
-- A short explanation of why it has a high chance of success
+- Rigorous first principles analysis of your knowledge base
+- Prioritizes primary sources and direct expert statements
+- Avoids oversimplifications and clickbait-style advice

 ## Tech Stack